Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 Start a construction online inspection training business

 Gabriel Kramer started SI Certs, which started as a side hustle and sells construction online inspection training.
 It cost $2,500 to start the business.
-They are now making $85,000 revenue/mo.
+They are now making $125,000 revenue/mo.

 Today we have 11 courses but when we were just starting out, I focused on creating the first course.
 I targeted the most popular Special Inspector certification exam, Reinforced Concrete.
 It took me around nine months to create the course.